by several female Marines

 Recruit training was extremely competitive.
 Physically, mentally, and emotionally, we were challenged to push past our preconceived notions of our maximum capabilities.
 We ran harder, chasing the men who were running ahead of us for PT.
 We practiced snapping in longer, outshooting the men in two cases, and resulting in not a single one of us having to repeat the Rifle Range.
 We passed our swim quals with higher numbers and at higher qualification levels than many of our male counterparts, having to escape from the same male drill instructors as all the other recruits.
 We did it.
 And we are proud of it.

 Two of us were the high shooter on the rifle range, beating out our male counterparts.
 One of us recalls another female recruit who received a black eye on pre-qual due to her BCGs.
-She refused to get dropped and, instead, stayed up all night snapping in left handed and still made sharpshooter on the range, outscoring many of her male counterparts.
+She refused to get dropped and, instead, stayed up all night snapping in left-handed and still made sharpshooter on the range, outscoring many of her male counterparts.

 We mention the presence of the men and our competition with them to illustrate that we did not experience isolation training.
 However, it was not the presence of the male recruits that pushed us to run faster, swim longer, or shoot better.
 These behaviors were a direct result of being instructed by female Marines who pushed us to be better than the males expected us to be.
 Could this same task be accomplished by integrated training?
 Possibly.
-What we want American women to understand is the presence of male counterparts were not what drove us to succeed; it was the leadership given and expectations of honor and integrity set by women we anticipated serving with one day.
+What we want American women to understand is the presence of male counterparts was not what drove us to succeed; it was the leadership given and expectations of honor and integrity set by women we anticipated serving with one day.

 These same women became our mentors, as well as our leaders.
 They showed us that being a female Marine meant that we could do all of the things the men do, but with more poise, a sharper uniform, and a sharper wit, if need be.
 We were surrounded by strong, capable, hardcore female Marine Drill Instructors whose leadership skills were passed on to us through many of the methods used by their male counterparts: screaming, yelling, physical training but also, and more importantly, through modeling behavioral expectations of a female Marine.

 After Recruit Training, all Marines attend either MCT (Marine Combat Training) or SOI (School of Infantry).
 The female and male Marines are still in separate platoons, but all of the field exercises are integrated.
-It is here that most Marines experience their first issues with dealing with sexual distraction.
+It is here that most Marines experience their first issues with dealing with sexual distractions.
 While both male and female Marines learn to treat each other with respect and not as sexual objects, the distraction is real and palpable.
-We are grateful for the fact that our time in Recruit Training was spent learning the basics of how to be a Marine, rather than worrying about female and male interactions, pregnancy, and the sexual abuse seen in the bootcamps of other services.
+We are grateful for the fact that our time in Recruit Training was spent learning the basics of how to be a Marine, rather than worrying about female and male interactions, pregnancy, and the sexual abuse seen in the boot camps of other services.

 We see no need to gender-integrate Recruit Training.
 We see it as anti-feminist to suggest women need men as examples in order to achieve a standard, and we believe any training deficiencies that may exist in the pursuit of that standard can be addressed as the leadership issues they are.
 That’s how LtCol Kate Germano improved female recruits’ fitness and rifle range scores, by focusing on leadership and refusing to accept low scores from women.
-Scores improved under her command without any gender-integration of bootcamp.
+Scores improved under her command without any gender integration of boot camp.

 And there is no need for integration solely for the purpose of being like all of the other services.
 The mission of the Marine Corps Recruit Training Depot is to “make Marines by recruiting quality young men and women and transforming them through the foundations of rigorous basic training, our shared legacy, and a commitment to our core values, preparing them to win our nation’s battles in service to the country.”
-Nowhere in that mission statement does it suggest the making of Marines requires the training to be the same as that of the other branches, because we are not the other branches.
+Nowhere in that mission statement does it suggest the making of Marines requires the training to be the same as that of the other branches because we are not the other branches.
 We are Marines.
 Just like all of our Brothers and Sisters who have earned the title United States Marine before us and since.